jasperanders/Bachelorthesis/Thesis/md/thesis.md

 # Introduction

-The examination process is often a **tedious task** for those who are in charge.
+The examination process is a large part of education in general.
 Great amounts of time go into organizational problems and overhead.
-Digitizing exams would resolve many of these problems.
+Although digitizing exams would .
 A step towards electronic examination would make the process more flexible, scalable and resource-efficient.
 Meanwhile, leading to a more accurate depiction of a students' competence.

 Digitizing exams is no new idea.
 Although, many concepts [cite papers that talk about byod or multi media room exams] and implementations focus on conducting e-exams in the same environment as _paper-based exam_.
 Resulting in exams that are either conduced on the universities hardware [@KlausurenAndDerUniMainz].
 Alternative the exam is a so called **BYOD** (bring your own device) exam, where the exam taken student owned devices [@GLM2015_RobertPeregoodoff].